d3cod3/Mosaic-Installer/README.md

 On Linux boxes the install process is fully automated, and right now is available for those distros:

-1. Ubuntu ( tested on different one starting from 16.04 )
+1. Ubuntu ( tested on different ones starting from 16.04 )
 2. Linux Mint
 3. Debian ( tested from debian 9 stretch )
 4. Arch Linux